Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 The highlighted classes are intended to translate geometry.

-@image html /user_guides/step/images/step_image004.png "The structure of calls in writing STEP"
-@image latex /user_guides/step/images/step_image004.png "The structure of calls in writing STEP"
+@figure{/user_guides/step/images/step_image004.png, "The structure of calls in writing STEP"}

 @subsection occt_step_3_7 Example